 If you have ever given a speech, taught a class or just had a conversation with someone, one of the most remarkable things to observe is which of your words stick with your listeners.
 Which bit did you say changed their heart?

 Imagine a society where success was defined by morality, where a person’s wealth, colour and lineage were irrelevant compared to their piety.

 As He stood upon the newly built house in the vastness of the desert, he began calling the emptiness to the House of God.

-To an observer, his actions seem worthless; what good will his calls do amidst the immensity of the desert?
+To an observer, His actions seem worthless.
+What good will his call do amidst the immensity of the desert?
 How will it reach the millions of people around the world to bring them to the House of God?
-Shouldn’t he have built it somewhere people were already, rather than expecting them to come to God?
-Who would traverse the difficult terrain of Arabia to come to this house?
+Shouldn’t he have built it where people already were, rather than expecting them to come to the house of God?
+Who would traverse the difficult terrain of Arabia to come to His house?

 Video: https://youtu.be/9_Xu1L5KCvEPodcast: https://anchor.fm/quranclubApp: http://www.quranclub.org فَأَوۡجَسَ فِي نَفۡسِهِۦ خِيفَةٗ مُّوسَىٰSo Moses concealed fear within himself.
 (20:67) It’s easy to understand why anyone would be scared.
 A massive display of snakes appeared to move before him, a great display of magic by the country’s finest.
 But Prophet Musa (as) wasn’t anybody.
 He had spoken to Allah ﷻ…